Sales Tax on Groceries by State

 Like all taxes, sales tax is political.
 States often exempt necessities like food, medicine, and sometimes even clothing from sales tax.

 In fact, studies have shown that the most food-insecure US counties are the ones that still levy a sales tax on groceries.
-A recent US trend has states like Virginia and Kansas either phasing out or abolishing the state sales tax on groceries altogether.
+A recent US trend has states like Illinois abolishing the state sales tax on groceries altogether.

 How Grocery Sales Tax Works

-Several of these states have no statewide sales tax on groceries but allow local areas to still require a sales tax on grocery sales.
+Several states that don’t have a statewide sales tax on groceries allow local areas to impose a sales tax on grocery sales.
 For example, in Georgia, groceries are not taxable at the state level.
 However, individual counties and other jurisdictions can still require sales tax on grocery purchases.

 Grocery Sales Tax Example

 Some other states tax groceries, but at a reduced rate.
 Missouri, for example, taxes groceries at a reduced state sales tax rate of 1.225%.
-But again, local areas in Missouri are also allowed to tax groceries.
+Local areas in Missouri are also allowed to tax groceries.

 Are All Groceries Tax-Exempt?

 Not everything sold at a grocery store qualifies for a sales tax exemption.
-As with all things sales tax, each state makes its own rules and laws, including which items are considered grocery items and thus tax exempt.
+As with all things sales tax, each state makes its own rules and laws, including which items are considered grocery items and, thus, are tax-exempt.

-Many state laws say that anything that can be bought with either state or federal Supplemental Nutritional Assistance Program (SNAP) benefits (AKA food stamps) qualifies as groceries and are tax exempt.
+Some state laws say that anything that can be bought with either state or federal Supplemental Nutritional Assistance Program (SNAP) benefits (AKA food stamps) qualifies as groceries and is tax-exempt.

-However, food seen as unhealthy or without nutritional value, such as candy and soft drinks, is still taxed, even in states where groceries are generally tax-exempt.
+However, some states take a different approach and carve out specific foods, such as candy and soft drinks, from the definition of “food.”
+Thus, in some states, candy and soda are still taxed, even when other groceries are tax-exempt.
 Alcoholic beverages are generally always taxable and may be subject to an additional excise tax.

 Prepared food (sometimes also called “food ready to eat”) is generally always subject to sales tax.
-However, states can get so granular that sometimes they consider food items “ready to eat” if they are sold with utensils but “grocery food” (and therefore non-taxable) if they are sold without utensils.
+However, states can get so granular that sometimes they consider food items “ready to eat” if they are sold with utensils but consider the same item sold without utensils to be “grocery food” (and therefore non-taxable).

 Free Download: Sales Tax Guide for E-Commerce